-Religious Education Program: The school curriculum includes a program of Religious Education in which all students are required to participate.
-The program includes daily religion classes, daily classroom prayer, and attendance at Mass twice each week and other special feast days.
+Religious Education Program: The school curriculum includes a program of Religious Education in which all students, Catholic and non-Catholic are required to participate.
+The program includes daily religion classes, daily classroom prayer, and attendance at school masses (usually twice a week).
 The program further includes participation for receiving the Sacraments of the Catholic Church.
-However, non-Catholics are not expected nor permitted to receive these Sacraments.
+Non-Catholics are not expected nor permitted to receive these Sacraments.